5 REASONS NOT TO MISS THIS SHOW:

 Created in the spirit of the Greek polis — where audiences came together to witness tragedies that called into question the rationality of mortals and the justice of the gods — Akalaitis draws a parallel between this ancient theatrical device and contemporary media coverage of horrifying events, where eyewitnesses often repeat a heartbreaking refrain of “I was there.”

 This piece is a NY premiere with an original score by Bruce Odland, visual design by Julie Archer and lighting by Jennifer Tipton.
 Performed by Rachel Christopher, Kelley Curran, Katie Lee Hill, Jenny Ikeda, Henry Jenkins, Howard Overshown, Jasai Chase Owens, and Rocco Sisto.
-BAD NEWS! i was there… is presented in cooperation with the Guthrie Theater.
+BAD NEWS! i was there… is presented in cooperation with the Guthrie Theater and is supported through the generosity of the Gallatin Fund for Classics and the Contemporary.

 “Engaging … invigorating … movingly poetic” — The Star Tribune